U.S. healthcare bill's collapse escalates Republican infighting

 “We’ll continue to push for full repeal of Obamacare, and we’re disappointed Republicans have been unable to deliver on their seven-year promise,” said Rachael Slobodien, a spokeswoman for Club for Growth.

 Club for Growth is not alone in its frustration over the defeat of the Obamacare repeal effort.
-David Bozell, president of ForAmerica, a conservative grassroots organization, said incumbents who failed to line up solidly behind repeal had “shown some true colors” and in doing so, were inviting primary fights for their party’s nomination.
+David Bozell, president of ForAmerica, a conservative grassroots organisation, said incumbents who failed to line up solidly behind repeal had “shown some true colours” and in doing so, were inviting primary fights for their party’s nomination.

 Republican Senators Jeff Flake of Arizona and Dean Heller of Nevada are top targets for conservative groups.
 Conservative Kelli Ward has already announced her candidacy challenging Flake, and is seeking to amass support as a more conservative option.